 If you decided that you don't want to move yourself, finding and hiring good movers is the most important decision you’ll make when moving.
 And while an internet search offers listings of local and distance movers, getting the right one can be challenging.
 To help you hire good movers, check out these tips on what you should avoid doing when hiring moving companies.

 Not Getting Quotes from at Least Three Movers

-No matter where you’re moving from and moving to, you should always have at least three movers on your list of potential hires.
-I usually try to get quotes from five moving companies, of which I gather estimates, compare costs and look at other people’s experiences with that company.
+No matter where you’re moving from or to, you should always have at least three movers on your list of potential hires.
+Getting quotes from five moving companies, along with estimates, is even better to compare costs and look at other people’s experiences with that company.
 Doing your research and background checks on each company will ensure you hire a reputable and trustworthy company and avoid a potentially nightmarish move.